 “It is advised that the caregivers and sitter sit down and work through a plan together, make notes, and have written instructions available,” said Dr. Pinsker, who is also Vice President and Medical Director for Tandem Diabetes Care.
 “Think of it as making a decision tree of if-then type of situations.
 If the child’s glucose is below 70 mg/dL (milligrams per deciliter), then give 15 grams of fast-acting carbs.
 Or if glucagon is needed, then it can be found in the medicine cabinet.
 You really cannot over-communicate in these types of situations.
 Be really clear with expectations.
-There are also great tools available, such as the Dexcom Follow App, that allow parents and caregivers to share diabetes care information automatically, and send alerts for low and high glucose levels.”
+There are also great tools available that allow parents and caregivers to share diabetes care information automatically, and send alerts for low and high glucose levels.”

 What is a “Healthy” Glucose Range?

 Because there are so many different factors that can influence glucose levels, medical professionals shy away from using terms like “healthy” or “normal” when describing glucose levels.
 Instead, they have created a target range of 70 to 180 mg/dL.
 This target range is considered standard by most endocrinologists and diabetes educators.
 It is also the standard range suggested by the American Diabetes Association.

 Some of the factors that can impact glucose levels include:

 Read more about understanding glucose and how to monitor it.

 The amount of time someone with type 1 diabetes has their glucose levels between 70-180 mg/dL is called their “time in range.”